 How has the Entrepreneurship Center at WCC helped with your business goals?

-If I could offer one piece of advice for fellow entrepreneurs or prospective entrepreneurs, it would be:
+If you could offer one piece of advice for fellow entrepreneurs or prospective entrepreneurs, what would it be?

 Keep at it.
 You will make a lot of mistakes, everyone does.
 Starting a business is just one long learning process.
 I had a mantra I said to myself when we were starting out: “Leap and the net will appear”.
 I knew I just had to take the risk and now it’s paying off!